d3scomp/deeco-playground/README.md

 ## Documentation

+There are three main documents.

-If you are interested in creation of new scenarios with this framework, you can read the Scenario Creation Guide (**Guide.pdf**), which can be found in the repository.
-It contains a step-by-step tutorial illustrating the process of of scenario creation on two examples.
+**Guide.pdf** contains the Scenario Creation Guide.
+It is a step-by-step tutorial illustrating the process of a scenario creation on two examples.

-The architecture of the playground, its internal structure and implementation are described in detail in the  **Architecture.pdf** document.
+**Architecture.pdf** describes the architecture of the playground framework and its internal structures and detailes the implementation.

-The **manual.html** page contains a more technical description of the things that can be useful for scenario developers.
-It describes the formats of scenario files and configuration files; and provides an overview of the classes that user needs to use in the process of scenario creation, explaining the meaning and function of all their methods and attributes.
-The links in this file refer to the javadoc pages (you need to generate javadoc in order to make them work).
+**manual.html** page contains a technical description of scenario creation and configuration.
+It describes the formats of scenario files and configuration files.
+Also it provides an overview of the classes (i.e., components and ensembles) that a user needs to create in the process of scenario creation, explaining the meaning and behavior of all their methods and fields.
+The links in the file may refer to the javadoc documentation (you need to generate javadoc with the `ant doc` command in order to make them work).

 ## Project structure